 My three kids, on the other hand, think differently.
 They desire the warmth.
 They desire the softness.
 So, they tend to like the blankets left on the couch.

 As pleasant as that is, I know my kids.
 I know that after 2 minutes of cuddling under the blanket, they forget why they wanted it in the first place.
 The blanket is then tossed on to the floor.
 The vicious cycle of closet, couch, floor repeats at least three to four times a day.
 It all feels like it’s in vain.

-I want to tell you mamas, that it is definitely not in vain.
+I want to tell you that it is definitely NOT in vain.

 Repetitive, yes.
 But they mean something… I invite you to read further to learn why household chores suck, then after reviewing all of my points, let’s see if our minds can be persuaded.